 - a.
 There must be a quorum of the legislative body participating from locations within the jurisdiction; - b.
 Each remote meeting location must be identified in the meeting agenda; - c.
 Meeting agendas must be posted at all teleconference locations; - d.
-Each remote meeting location must be made "accessible" to the public, presumably including members of the public with disabilities; - e.
+Each remote meeting location must be made "accessible" to the public, presumably including making the location accessible to members of the public with disabilities; - e.
 The agenda must allow for public comment at each remote meeting location; and - f.
 All votes in remote meetings must be taken by roll call.